 Puppy Shot Schedule – you will need to complete the puppy shot schedule to ensure their health

-I’ve included some puppy training videos, there are some great YouTube dog trainers that can help you address challenges and train your dog to your preferences.
+We’ve included some puppy training videos, there are some great YouTube dog trainers that can help you address challenges and train your dog to your preferences.
 Corgis are herding dogs and love to have jobs and things to do.
 Corgis love training and will often learn quickly with consistency.
-I’ve included some videos for general puppy training as well as to address more common corgi challenge traits.
+We have also included some videos for general puppy training as well as to address more common corgi challenge traits.

-We have 1-2 litters per year.
+We typically have 1-2 litters per year.
 Here are some of our previous litter pages: